How to Prepare for Amazon Software Development Engineering Interview?

-- Bar Raiser Round: As we have already mentioned about the Bar raiser round in Amazon where a candidate is assessed on skills and cultural fit with amazon’s customer-centric and innovative principles.
+3. Bar Raiser Round: As we have already mentioned about the Bar raiser round in Amazon where a candidate is assessed on skills and cultural fit with amazon’s customer-centric and innovative principles.
 Bar raisers are specially trained for this.
 Below is the point you need to keep in mind for this round…

 - ‘Bar raiser’ motive is to ensure the candidate is raising the bar not only for the specific team but for the whole company.
-Check the link Hire Like Amazon for more help.

 - Amazon cares a lot about the Leadership Principle that we have already talked about.
 You should have stories for each principle.
 Expect the interviewers to probe into these questions.

-- Its almost a technical round but they judge your leadership skills, your decision making power, your mistakes, your learning from your mistakes, your work and your conflicts with your team members, your initiative in the past work, your manager’s response to your work.
+- It’s almost a technical round but they judge your leadership skills, your decision-making power, your mistakes, your learning from your mistakes, your work, and your conflicts with your team members, your initiative in the past work, your manager’s response to your work.
 Sometimes they give you situations and you have to answer your behavior in that situation.

 - Amazon is also a place where you have to adapt quickly to changing objectives, your responses have to demonstrate that you can handle that.

-Interview Evaluation Criteria: After the interview a meeting is held between all the interviewers to discuss, debate, and justify their individual ratings with the Hiring Manager and HR Representative.
+Interview Evaluation Criteria: After the interview, a meeting is held between all the interviewers to discuss, debate, and justify their individual ratings with the Hiring Manager and HR Representative.
 The interviewers give the whole summary after the interview.
 The outcome of this meeting will be a final Inclined or Not-Inclined decision for the candidate.

-A software engineer is expected to know how to code, know when to ask for guidance, ability to articulate the thought process, approach to solving a problem and deliver results timely while maintaining a willingness to learn new processes and adapt quickly to changing roadmaps.
-An entry-level basic understanding of the core concepts of coding is generally all that is required and for higher-level ability to code and solve the complex problems based on experience matter a lot.
+A software engineer is expected to know how to code, know when to ask for guidance, ability to articulate the thought process, and approach to solving a problem, and deliver results timely while maintaining a willingness to learn new processes and adapt quickly to changing roadmaps.
+An entry-level basic understanding of the core concepts of coding is generally all that is required and for higher-level ability to code and solve complex problems based on experience matter a lot.

 - Take the hints.
 Interviewers are always helpful and they will give you precise useful hints if you get stuck.
 It is important to catch the hint as fast as possible and proceed with the solution.
 If you are not able to catch the hint it is a big red flag.

 - Never say that you cannot do it.
-Even if there is a problem that you have not solved before or seemed that you can’t solve it, keep attacking the problem from different angles, the interviewer will give you hints.
+Even if there is a problem that you have not solved before or seemed that you can’t solve, keep attacking the problem from different angles, the interviewer will give you hints.
 But if you would say that you can’t solve the problem it is a big red flag and you might end up getting rejected.

-- Interviewer have generally a mindset while taking the interview that if he/she can work along with the candidate in his/her daily to a job or not.
+- Interviewers have generally a mindset while taking the interview that if he/she can work along with the candidate in his/her daily to a job or not.
 So makes sure that you don’t speak something which can give a red flag sign during the interview.

 - Learn to “think out loud”.
 It’s weird but in an interview setting, the most important piece is showcasing how you’ve come to a solution or understanding why you’re doing X before Y.

 - Your interviewer wants to see 3 key things in your code.
-It should run fast, not take up more memory than it needs to and is stable and easy to maintain.
+It should run fast, not take up more memory than it needs to, and is stable and easy to maintain.
 Accomplish that and you’re already ahead of most people.

-- For behavioral question read about STAR method to describe a situation where you solved an issue that relates to the question; Explain the tasks you had to complete in order to solve the issue; Describe the action you took to complete the tasks; And close with the results of your efforts.
+- For behavioral questions read about the STAR method to describe a situation where you solved an issue that relates to the question; Explain the tasks you had to complete in order to solve the issue; Describe the action you took to complete the tasks; And close with the results of your efforts.

 - Amazon Interview Experience

-- Practice for Cracking Any Coding Interview
+- Practice for Cracking Amazon Coding Interview

 - Cracking Technical Interviews